Celebrity gum disease

 How is Gum Disease Treated?

-Although gum disease itself cannot be “cured” there are treatments that can help preserve healthy teeth and keep you from losing them.
+Gum disease itself cannot be “cured”.
+There are treatments that can help preserve healthy teeth and keep you from losing them long term.

 “The goals of gum disease treatment are to promote reattachment of healthy gums to teeth; reduce swelling, the depth of pockets, and the risk of infection; and to stop disease progression.”
 1